outlyer-net/docker-rhodecode-ce/README.md

 #### Tweaks

+* The compose file will use named docker volumes by default, that will be created on the fly, it may be advisable to change those to bind mounts to ensure they aren't removed accidentally with `docker volume prune`.
 * By default the compose file will use `rhodecode` as the name for the container and prefix for generated volumes' names (e.g. `rhodecode_conf`).
 \
 This can be changed by setting the `RHODECODE_CONTAINER_NAME` environment variable before running docker-compose, e.g.: